Carpetsmoker/password-bunny/README.markdown

 - `gpwbunny` is not perfect, since it relies on input from the terminal if the user enters a wrong password (you can't use it from a shortcut).

-- Include a function to measure password strength
+- Include a function to measure password strength (zxcvb?)

 - Some way to go to an URL/address, immediately copy user/password as well?

+- Allow settings in ~/

 - Add `.desktop` file.